khaors/geocompr/main.md

 <p class="caption">(\#fig:seine-simp)Comparison of the original data of the Seine, Marne and Yonne rivers and its simplified version using `st_simplify`.</p>
 </div>

-The new object, `seine_simp`, is not only visually generalized (on the right in Figure \@ref(fig:seine-simp)), but also uses less than half the memory size of the original object:
+The resulting `seine_simp` object is a copy of the original `seine` but with fewer vertices.
+This is apparent, with the result being visually simpler (Figure \@ref(fig:seine-simp), right) and consuming less memory than the original object, as verified below:

 ```r